MicrosoftDocs/quantum-docs/articles/install-python-qdk.md

 ***

 That's it!
-You now have both the `qsharp` Python package and the IQ# kernel for Jupyter, allowing you to compile and run Q# operations from Python and Q# Jupyter Notebooks.
+You now have both the `qsharp` Python package and the IQ# kernel for Jupyter Notebooks, allowing you to compile and run Q# operations from Python and Q# Jupyter Notebooks.

 ## Next steps